 It can be annoying to have a garage door that rattles, squeaks, and shrieks as it opens and closes.
 Some homeowners claim they can hear and feel their garage door opening in every room in the house.
-It can be a nice warning signal, but ultimately it’s extra noise that we could do without.
+It can be a nice warning signal, but ultimately it’s the extra noise that we could do without.
 Garage door manufacturers and contractors have tips to keep your garage door from being obnoxious.

 Garage doors create vibrations during opening and closing.
 This results in loud and distracting noises.
 It might not be a problem during the day, but if you are trying to sleep, it can be disruptive.
 Reduce the vibrations, and you will reduce the noise level.
 You don’t need to replace your garage door or door opener with a quieter model, just do a little maintenance.